Printable version of fact sheet (PDF 160 KB)

 The Healthy Kids Check may be completed under MBS Items 701 (brief), 703 (standard), 705 (long) or 707 (prolonged), depending on the length of the consultation as determined by the complexity of the patient’s presentation.

 This fact sheet applies to a Healthy Kids Check provided by a medical practitioner.
-If a practice nurse or registered Aboriginal health worker undertakes the Healthy Kids Check on behalf of a medical practitioner, MBS item 10986 may be claimed (refer to the Fact Sheet for Item 10986).
+If a practice nurse or Aboriginal and Torres Strait Islander health practitioner undertakes the Healthy Kids Check on behalf of a medical practitioner, MBS item 10986 may be claimed (refer to the Fact Sheet for Item 10986).